skip navigation

 after passing through the area.

-Jack has been taking a different way home
+Jack has been taking a new route home

 since seeing a skunk there.